SunsetRiders/express-error-handler/README.md

 ## Project dependencies

-Every error throwed by any route method on the API will be parsed by this middleware function and then logged with the Logger module.
-It will also deliver to the requester app (resource requester) a json object containing the error message and the stack trace.
+Every error throwed by any route on the API will be parsed by this middleware function to the _response_ object and then sent as a _json_ to the frontend.

 **IMPORTANT: Stack trace will only be shown if *process.env.NODE_ENV* variable is configured to *development* so this way we take care to not display to the client application (resource requester) when in production or homologation our stack trace.**